MaragonMH/Archipelago/worlds/xenobladex/docs/en_Xenoblade X.md

 - The first time you talk with the new L'shop you will still get denied by the `Only available online` prompt.
 - The website option generation does not work because there are too many items (worked on older versions: 0.5.1).
 - There is currently no logic.
 Either cheat the items, when you know where they are from hints or include them in the `start_inventory`.
+- The `AS0115 Formula XT` can somehow not be configured in the garage, until later